- Table of Contents

 b.
 Education: Earning a Ph.D., completing a master's degree, or obtaining a professional certification.

 c.
-Health and Fitness: Running a marathon, losing a significant amount of weight, or maintaining a consistent exercise routine for a specified period.
+Health and Fitness: Running a marathon, losing significant weight, or maintaining a consistent exercise routine for a specified period.

 d.
 Financial: Achieving financial independence, retiring early, or owning multiple properties.

 e.
-Personal Development: Learning a new language, writing a book, or traveling to every continent.
+Personal Development: Learning a new language, writing a book, or travelling to every continent.

 Examples of Short-Term Goals